lserraga/WagMore/README.md

 # WagMore
 A website that allows dog owners to meet online.
+Link of the hosted app https://lsg95.pythonanywhere.com/WagMore/default/index

 # SCRUM documents